 - 1. Maintaining a current file of conference activities for the Peninsula Borough Association of Student Councils. - 2.
-Disseminating a pre-conference packet to the school hosting the fall KPBSD Student Council Meeting by the end of the first week of school. - 3.
+Disseminating a pre-conference packet to the school hosting the spring KPBSD Student Council Meeting by the end of the first week of school. - 3.
 Collecting the minutes of the KPBSD Student Council Meeting and a packet of conference materials (agenda, revised Borough Student Council By-laws) within one month of the meeting. - 4.
-Scheduling, with approval of the hosting school, a date for the fall KPBSD Student Council Meeting by May 1st of each school year. - 5.
-Providing information of meeting date and site for publication in the KPBSD calendar. - 6.
-Scheduling and funding at least three Student Council Presidents meetings and/or teleconferences per year.
+Scheduling, with approval of the hosting school, a date for the spring KPBSD Student Council Meeting by December 1st of each school year. - 5.
+Providing information of meeting date and site for publication in the KPBSD calendar.